-Join Arthur Ulfeldt for an in-depth discussion in this video Everything has a value, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Everything has a value, part of Learning Clojure.

 - [Instructor] Next, a little bit more…on evaluation and values.…Everything, in Closure, has a value.…More to say, everything has a return value.…In many other languages, you go through,…and you do a bunch of work, and you function,…and then at the end, you say return the result.…Well, in Closure, everything is a return statement,…since everything returns a value…back to the form that called it.…It be like putting a return statement everywhere.…